Gender Equity Insights 2018: Inside Australia’s Gender Pay Gap

 The report uses unique data reported to the WGEA, capturing 4 million employees and over 11,000 employers in the 2016-17 reporting period.
 It builds on the first and second in the series, with updated calculations of gender pay gaps across occupations and industries.

-Importantly, it highlights the nature and impact of workplace pay equity policies and actions in addressing these gaps.
+Importantly, it highlights the nature and impact of workplace pay equity policies and actions companies are taking to address these gaps.

 Encouragingly, more Australian employers than ever before are taking pay equity seriously.